lincoln1883/anancy-bookstore/README.md

 ### Key Features <a name="key-features"></a>

-- Routing using react router.
+- Routing using react-router.
-- App wide State Management with Redux.
+- App-wide State Management with Redux.
-- Styling with Tailwind css.
+- Styling with Tailwind CSS.
 - Icon with React Icons.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>